jamesbontempo/bsonx/README.md

 # bsonx

 `bsonx` is a serialization library, inspired by [bson](https://www.npmjs.com/package/bson), that handles a wider range of native JavaScript object types, including BigInts, Sets, and Maps---even `undefined` and Errors.
 In addition, `bsonx` does not require input to be a JSON object: it can just as easily serialize solitary items, like primitive values and Arrays.
+And it can be used to create deep clones, too.

 The "x" equals "extra"!